JiriKrblich/English4Designer/02-first-impression/02-first-impression.md

 ---
 ### Now or Never (music video)

-Sometimes I simply experiment, in this example of my work I also use hand as the main actor in a music video that moves the whole world.
+Sometimes I simply experiment, in this example of my work I use hand as the main actor in a music video that moves the whole world.
 And as in my other works, I combine practical and visual effects.
 ![BTS of the Music video Now or Never](/static/pasted-image.png) *BTS of the music video* Now or Never by KNYY